dnviti/web-app-CAA/docs/index.md

 ## �🚀 What is Web App CAA?

-Web App CAA is a modern web application built in Go that provides:
+Web App CAA is a web application built in Go that provides:

 - **Interactive Communication Grids**: Create and customize visual communication boards with categories, items, and actions
 - **AI-Powered Language Support**: Italian verb conjugation and sentence correction using LLM services